drduh/macOS-Security-and-Privacy-Guide/README.md

 OS X installers can be made with the `createinstallmedia` utility included in `Install OS X El Capitan.app/Contents/Resources/`.
 See [Create a bootable installer for OS X Yosemite](https://support.apple.com/en-us/HT201372), or run the utility without arguments to see how it works.

+To create a bootable USB OS X installer, mount a disk and erase it to default options in Disk Utility, then:

+	$ cd /Applications/Install\ OS\ X\ El\ Capitan.app
+	$ sudo ./Contents/Resources/createinstallmedia --volume /Volumes/Untitled --applicationpath /Applications/Install\ OS\ X\ El\ Capitan.app --nointeraction
+	Erasing Disk: 0%...
+10%...
+20%...
+30%...
+100%...
+	Copying installer files to disk...
+	Copy complete.
+	Making disk bootable...
+	Copying boot files...
+	Copy complete.
+	Done.

-If you'd like to do it the **manual** way, you will need to find the file `InstallESD.dmg`, which is inside `Install OS X El Capitan.app`.
+Otherwise, to create a custom installable image which can be restored to a Mac, you will need to find the file `InstallESD.dmg`, which is also inside `Install OS X El Capitan.app`.

 Right click, select **Show Package Contents** and navigate to **Contents > SharedSupport** to find `InstallESD.DMG`.